-The k.T. is a attention test and allows early identification of cognitive impairment.
+The K.T. is an attention test which allows early identification of cognitive impairment.
 This test is in clinical validation.

 Inspired attention KT test.
 Halter, C. (1976).
 Manuel Editest Brussels.

-The Memory Impairment Screen (MIS) is a test of a series of 4 words developed by Buschke et al for the identification of dementia syndromes (DSM-III-R).
+The Memory Impairment Screen (MIS) is a series of test of 4 words developed by Buschke et al for the identification of dementia syndromes (DSM-III-R).

 Order our products